artsy/quantum/src/17-infinite-discovery/data.md

 - genes → **categories**
 - etc.

-We also keep some basic info about the associated artists and partners.
+We also keep some basic info about the associated artists.

 We don't necessarily expect to index all of this data onto artworks, but it is included so that we have the option to do so, or to build up references to